The History of ...

 The renovation work that has been undertaken at the Lymm moorings in 2006

 In 2006 the Lymm moorings were the subject of a renovation programme which included installation of electricity and uniform mooring posts allowing moorers to walk along the moorings without having to dodge mooring posts and ropes across the footpath.
 This was especially beneficial when walking down in the dark.
+The electrical systems on all moorings were overhauled and replaced in 2018.

 The Jetty moorings on the site of the junction with the Lymm Gas Works Arm